yun-vis/fhstp-bcc-mobile/pages/roomsetup.md

     val _id: Int = 0, // database specific. set default to 0. shouldn't it be a default value null? val name: String,
     val age: Int,

+    // The @ColumnInfo annotation in Room is used to customize the column details of a field in your Entity (table), such as: The column name in the database.
     // Change the name of column for room, add
     @ColumnInfo("telephone_number")
     val telephoneNumber: String